 Creatively Effective, Deeply Experienced, & Responsive Tutor

-I love the surprises every session brings: each student is a singular being, with his or her own way of being and thinking, gifted with originality and power, even if they may now rest, with various degrees of silence, within.
+As a tutor, I love the surprises every session brings: each student is a singular being, with their own way of being and thinking, gifted with originality and power, even if they may now rest, with various degrees of silence, within.
 By listening to my students, reading their work, helping them express ideas that they barely know they have but deeply desire to articulate, I learn as much as I teach.
 Even working upon something as simple—as frustrating—as grammar or essay structure involves a conceptualization that forms the ground for complex critical thinking.
 Watching the unique ways in which such thinking emerges from each student teaches me, sets off creative sparks that feed, in turn, my own thinking and writing.

 Photos and videos